 1. Where will I initially be examined if I believe I am in labor?
 Will I have to wait in a general waiting area or triage, or will I be brought to a private room?

-2. Will I be allowed to eat and/or drink during labor?
+2. Will I be allowed to have a drink and food during labor?
 Can I bring my own food?

 3. Do you have popsicles or broth that I can eat?